jartificer/IFFtoWAV/README.md

 # IFFtoWAV

-IFFtoWAV is a quick and dirty solution for converting the Amiga Soundtracker soundpack collection (ST-XX) into a collection of WAV files that can then be used in modern DAWs or other sound editing applications.
+IFFtoWAV is a quick and dirty solution for converting the Amiga Soundtracker soundpack collection (ST-XX) into WAV files that can then be used in modern DAWs or other sound editing applications.

 You'll need a few things to get going:
 1. A Windows machine,